Hydrodynamics of Random-Organizing Hyperuniform Fluids: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In conclusion, we investigate a 2D model of random-organizing hard-sphere fluid, in which the particles with inertia undergo momentum-conserved active collisions on a frictional substrate.
-We find the state of system is determined by two characteristic lengths: the typical distance that an isolated activated particle can travel $l_d$, which reflects the strength of the inertia, and the mean free path $l_{m}$ of the particle associated with the density of the system.
-Our model exhibits a smooth transition from an equilibrium hard-sphere fluid to a non-equilibrium hyperuniform fluid as $l_d$ decreases from infinity to $l_m$, below which the system falls into an absorbing state.
-By using finite-size scaling analysis, we find that the criticality of the absorbing-active transition belongs to the universality of conserved directed percolation (CDP) for systems at high density with small $l_d$.
-Increasing the inertia ($l_d$) induces the crossover of the universality class of the absorbing-active transition from CDP to the long-range mean-field scenario due to the increase of $l_m$, which acts as the effective ``interaction range" in the system.
-We demonstrate that the hyperuniform fluids have a kinetic temperature which determines how far the system is out of equilibrium.
-This enables us to formulate a fluctuating hydrodynamic theory for these fluids, which correctly predicts that $l_d$ determines the hyperuniform scaling through $S(q)\simeq q^2l_d^2$ for $q\ll l_d^{-1}$.
-More importantly, we demonstrate the fluidic hyperuniformity can be understood as the damping of a harmonic oscillator in contact with a thermal bath, and the suppressed long-wavelength density fluctuation exhibits as either acoustic (resonance) or diffusive (overdamped) modes.
-The two dynamic modes are identified in the power spectrum of local density fluctuations, which shows a transformation from normal $f^{-2}$ red noise to a $f^{0}$ white noise (acoustic hyperuniform region), then to a special $f^{-1/2}$ noise (diffusive hyperuniform region), as the frequency decreases.
-We further show how such hyperuniform fluids with controllable hyperuniform length scales can be realized using an experimentally realizable active spinners system, in which the hyperuniform scaling $q^2$ and the special $f^{-1/2}$ noise are confirmed.
-We anticipate that other driven-dissipative systems with similar random-organizing mechanism can also produce the fluidic hyperuniformity, e.g., the vibrated granular monolayer which allows the kinetic energy transferring from vertical to horizontal freedom degree~\cite{castillo2018}, or the monolayer of actively deforming particles~\cite{tjhung2017} (micro-robots\cite{li2019} or cells~\cite{zehnder2015cell}) on a frictional substrate.
+In conclusion, a general hydrodynamic mechanism of fluidic HU is discovered by investigating a random-organizing hard-sphere fluid model and formulating a fluctuating hydrodynamic theory based on the generalized Navier-Stokes equations.
+We find that the state of the system is determined by two characteristic lengths: the dissipation length $l_d$, reflecting the strength of the particle inertia, and the mean free path $l_{m}$ associated with the particle density.
+A smooth transition from an equilibrium hard sphere fluid to a non-equilibrium hyperuniform fluid occurs with decreasing $l_d$ from infinity to $l_m$, below which the system falls into an absorbing state.
+We determine this absorbing phase transition belonging to the universality of conserved directed percolation (CDP) for systems with low particle inertia ($l_d$).
+Increasing the inertia induces the crossover of the universality class from CDP to its long-range mean-field scenario.
+These hyperuniform fluids have a kinetic temperature controlled by ratio $l_d/l_m$, which reflects how far the system is out of equilibrium, while $l_d$ alone sets the length scale, above which the hyperuniform scaling occurs.
+Importantly, we demonstrate that the mechanism of fluidic HU can be understood as the damping of a $q$-space stochastic harmonic oscillator, and the suppressed long-wavelength density fluctuation in the fluids exhibits as either acoustic (resonance) or diffusive (overdamped) modes.
+These dynamic modes are identified in the dynamic structure factor and the power spectrum of local density fluctuations.
+Our theory suggests two important ingredients for the random-organizing fluidic HU, i.e., (under/over)damped dynamics (dissipation) and reciprocal active interaction (driving).
+Accordingly, we show the fluidic HU with controllable hyperuniform length scales in an experimentally realizable active spinner system.
+Generally, the damping can be induced by the substrate friction, viscous solvent/gas or `optical molasses' (laser cooling)~\cite{chu1985three}, while the reciprocal active interaction can be realized through energy transfer between different degrees of freedom~\cite{scholz2018r,castillo2019h}, active deformation~\cite{li2019,zehnder2015cell}, localized motion~\cite{lei2019,han2017effective}, time-oscillatory potentials~\cite{t2014dissipative} or dielectric heating~\cite{grant1998dielectric}.
+Thus, we anticipate that other driven-dissipative systems studied previously can also produce the fluidic HU, e.g., the vibrated granular monolayer which allows the kinetic energy transferring from vertical to horizontal freedom degree~\cite{castillo2019h}, actively deformable micro-robots~\cite{li2019}/cells~\cite{zehnder2015cell} on a substrate or in solvent, or molecules gas in optical molasses~\cite{shuman2010laser} with vibrational/rotational excitation~\cite{grant1998dielectric,v2000forced}. { These dynamic hyperuniform fluids, if realized, would be capable of self-healing from damage and self-adapting to the change of external driving.
+Thus, compared with solid hyperuniform materials~\cite{donevprl2005,florescu2009designer,man2013isotropic,man2013photonic}, they behave essentially like a living functional material~\cite{bachelard2017emergence}, which may have potential applications in optics, acoustics and micro-fluidic engineering.}